-- The success of our business is based on knowing our customers we know who our customers and stakeholders are and what they value.

-We build our plans based on customer data and information to adapt our plans along the way.

-We actively try to strengthen the customer value chain by demonstrating a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
+The success of our business is based on knowing our customers and what they value.
+We build our plans based on customer and what they value.
+We build our plans based on customer and what they value.
+We build our plans based on customer data and information, and then use this customer data and information to data pure plans along the vary.
+We actively try to strengthen the customer value chain by demonstrating a clear understanding of customer requirements for our internal and external customers.
 We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
 We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
 We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
 We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
 We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
+We have a clear understanding of our role and the capability of the organisation which we use to manage customer expectations.
+We have a clear understanding of our role and the customer built we can't, we manage the customer through to where the decision can be made.